bollinsure.com/business/cyber-insurance

 Cyber insurance is your last line of defense.

 Data breach, ransomware, CCPA liability, and business interruption coverage for California businesses.
-Standard GL and property policies don't cover cyber events — this does.
+Standard GL and property policies often exclude cyber events β€” cyber coverage is designed for these gaps.

 First-Party & Third-Party Coverage